 This set of state and national rules & regulations that every organization has to follow is known as statutory compliance.
 It’s a legal structure that dictates how every company should take care of its employees and finances.

-Importance of Statutory Compliance
+Importance of Statutory Compliance in HR

 Statutory compliance creates a landscape of how the labour and taxation laws must be implemented in an organization.
 Given the fact of how rapidly the laws evolve due to unforeseeable situations, it’s important for organizations to stay abreast of the changing rules.